 Meet the Mamas

 I am a 41-year-old motherless daughter, wife, and mom of two.
 Two completely different kids.
-One boy, Jamie, who is 15 years old and has cerebral palsy and autism.
-One girl, Riley, who is 10 and neurotypical.
+One boy, Jamie, who is a teenager and has cerebral palsy and autism.
+One girl, Riley, who is a tween and neurotypical.
 Jamie is sweet, giggly, and learning on a two-year-old level.
 Ri is funny, artistic, and striving to be independent.
 She’s outgoing, he tends to withdraw in large groups of people.
 She’s loud and very verbal, he’s non-verbal.
 She’s easily excitable, he’s so laid back.
 She’s sassy and opinionated, he is too.
 I love them both so very much and couldn’t be more proud of them.

-Joel and I have been together for almost 20 years; married for just about 16 of those.
+Joel and I have been together for 20 years; married for just about 17 of those.
 We have a wonderful relationship, with all the normal ups and downs.
 We love, fight, and genuinely enjoy each other.
-We are committed to our marriage and our family.
+We also work full time with each other, so that adds to the craziness.

 I have a full-time job as Co-Commander-in-Chief of the Family Eck.
 I enjoy reading, writing, music, and being with friends and family.
 My other full-time job is Human Resources, Accounts Payable, Accounts Receivable, and Social Media Marketing at our web design firm.
 Because I don’t have enough on my plate, I also run a non-profit adapted sports league.